 Basic Summary Statistics

 This class of function is the most basic but provides key attributes for the period of interest.
 Metrics include the mean, median, maxima and minima.
 These functions can be run on individual image pixels, points or polygons defining a region of interest.
 They can also be run for specific time periods.
 Of particular interest is the period that defines the full extent of a growing season for one crop.
 Functions defined to summarize a growing season take estimates of planting and harvest dates as inputs.
 These dates are then adjusted on a pixel by pixel basis to find the actual pixel planting/harvest date for that location.
+The search is currently limited to 15 days before or after the planting and harvest dates recommended by farmer interviews (currently 11/23 and 4/30 for planting and harvesting respectively).
 Looking at the red NDVI curve in Figure 1 the planting date would be estimated sometime in mid-November and harvest mid-July.